Atiemwen strike powers Dinamo Zagreb past FC Krasnodar | Goal.com

 Atiemwen was handed his 11th appearance across all competitions this season at Krasnodar Stadium and made a significant contribution in the encounter.

-The Nigerian forward sealed the victory for Zoran Mamic’s men in the encounter to hand them an advantage for the second leg.
+The Nigerian forward sealed the victory for Zoran Mamic’s men to hand them an advantage going into the second leg.

 Dinamo Zagreb started the game impressively when Bruno Petkovic opened the scoring in the 15th minute after he was set up by Mislav Orsic.